RyanFleck/Manuals/content/tools/snowflake.md

 Snowflake divides written files into **micro-partitions** so only columns that must be read or written are loaded during a query.

+**Micro-Partitions:**

+-   Compressed and encrypted
+-   Immutable when written to blob storage
+-   New partitions are created when data is changed
+    -   Old micro-partitions are kept for a specified time[^fn:3]

 Table data is billed at a flat rate per month, and only accessible via Snowflake queries.